-The electrons in graphite are not bound too tightly to their atoms (carbon) so they can more easily become free and mobile to move through a closed circuit.
-The electrons in a material such as plastic or wood are tightly bound to their atoms and it is difficult to free them from their atoms.
+FLEEFT ARC CENTRE OF EXCELLENCE IN FUTURE LOW-ENERGY ELECTRONICS TECHNOLOGIES bound to their atoms and it is difficult to free them from their atoms.
 Such materials have a high resistance and will not easily conduct an electric current, which is why our electrical cords have a plastic coating.
 That coating protects us from being electrocuted.
 It is the copper wire inside the protective plastic coating that is the conductor.